Quick summary

 Tip for article

-Tip: Is your employer asking you for compensation even though it has no right to do so?
-Want to sue and not sure if you will win?
-We will assess your chances of success in court and suggest a solution that will lead to the desired outcome.
+Does your employer want you to pay compensation even though he has no right to do so?
+Do you want to take legal action and are not sure if you will win?
+We will assess your chances of success in court and propose a solution that will lead to the desired result.

 Self-insured is not enough